Southwest University Park, Home of the Chihuahuas and Locomotive FC, to Hold Job Fair for the 2026 Season

 Applicants are encouraged to apply online before the job fair at www.compassgroupcareers.com.

-- OKC Comets Announce Special Promotions, Theme Nights, Group Offers and Giveaways for 2026 Season - Oklahoma City Comets
+- Lexington Sporting Club Launches LSC Kids Club for Fans 12 Years and Younger - Lexington SC

+- Club Reinforces Midfield with Signing of Seth Antwi Ahead of Nashville Preseason Friendly - Birmingham Legion FC

-- Southwest University Park, Home of the Chihuahuas and Locomotive FC, to Hold Job Fair for the 2026 Season - El Paso Chihuahuas
+- Southwest University Park, Home of the Chihuahuas and Locomotive FC, to Hold Job Fair for the 2026 Season - El Paso Locomotive FC

-- Astros Announce 2026 Space Cowboys Coaching Staff - Sugar Land Space Cowboys
+- New Mexico United Technical Staff Adds First Team Analyst Anthony Cassaro - New Mexico United

+- FC Tulsa Sign Midfielder Bailey Sparks to Its 2026 USL Championship Roster - FC Tulsa

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.